Frequently Asked Questions

 If you have any questions or would like to arrange an appointment, please either email me at [email protected] or call me on 07479 185962.

-What happens when I arrive at Salus Wellness Clinics?
+What happens when I arrive at the clinic?

 When you arrive, the front door will be open so please come in and take a seat in the waiting area.
-I will come and meet you there at the time of our appointment.
+I will come and collect you at the time of your appointment.
 Your appointment will take place in a comfortable, private consulting room.

 What happens at the first appointment?